-Visitors to this website may have read Higher Kundalini and Lower Kundalini, which provides some excerpts from the book
+Visitors to this website may have read or heard of the book

 “The Doctrine of the Bhagavad Gita” by Bhavani Shankar.
 The contents of that book – which appeals to Theosophists and Hindus alike – are transcripts of talks Bhavani Shankar gave in Calcutta and Madras, India, in 1914 and 1925.
 “The Doctrine of the Bhagavad Gita” was first published by the Popular Prakashan company in Bombay in 1966.
 Later, it was republished by the United Lodge of Theosophists in Santa Barbara, California, USA, through their Concord Grove Press.
 Unfortunately both these editions are now out of print.